Viva invites singers to perform Mozart Requiem

 Massed choir & piano

-Intercontinental Hotel ballroom
+Intercontinental Hotel Goham III ballroom

 300 West 44th Street New York, New York 10036